ken004ucsd/CSE150A-Group-Project/README.md

 All code implementation and analysis was performed using Python libraries including pandas, numpy, scikit-learn, matplotlib, and seaborn, as shown in the provided code.

+We implemented generative AI to assist in formulating portions of the README.md documentation and aggregating results data for efficient analysis and interpretation.
+Additionally, we utilized these technologies to generate synthetic datasets for testing purposes.

 Dataset source: Pima Indians Diabetes Database from Kaggle (https://www.kaggle.com/datasets/mathchi/diabetes-data-set/data)